creatidea-tw/Creatidea.Library.MimeMap/README.md

 ```

 Pass in a mime type and get an extension back.
 If the mime type is not registered, an error is thrown.

-## Changelog

-2.1.0 - August 14, 2015 - Refactor and add GetExtension method.

-1.2.0 - April 22, 2015 - Breaking changes due to refactorings.
-You'll need to change namespace after this update.
-Also added OpenOffice related mime types, in a few cases overwriting rarely used MS mime types for the same extensions.

-1.1.0 - April 22, 2015 - Merge pull requests

-1.0.0 - Original load from StackOverflow as is